flowx-ai/docs-flowx/docs/platform-deep-dive/core-components/core-extensions/content-management/substitution-tags.md

 public func getTag(withKey key: String) -> String?
 ```

-All substitution tags will be retrieved by the [SDK](../../renderer-sdks/) before starting the first process and will be stored in memory.&#x20;
+All substitution tags will be retrieved by the [SDK](../../renderer-sdks/angular-renderer.md) before starting the first process and will be stored in memory.

 Whenever the container app needs a substitution tag value for populating the UI of the custom components, it can request the substitution tag using the method above, providing the key.